sutta » an » an8 » Aṅguttara Nikāya 8.42

 ‘yāvajīvaṁ arahanto pāṇātipātaṁ pahāya pāṇātipātā paṭiviratā nihitadaṇḍā nihitasatthā lajjī dayāpannā, sabbapāṇabhūtahitānukampino viharanti.

 ‘As long as they live, the perfected ones give up killing living creatures, renouncing the rod and the sword.
-They are scrupulous and kind, and live full of compassion for all living beings.
+They are scrupulous and kind, and live full of sympathy for all living beings.

 Ahampajja imañca rattiṁ imañca divasaṁ pāṇātipātaṁ pahāya pāṇātipātā paṭivirato nihitadaṇḍo nihitasattho lajjī dayāpanno, sabbapāṇabhūtahitānukampī viharāmi.

 I, too, for this day and night will give up killing living creatures, renouncing the rod and the sword.
-I’ll be scrupulous and kind, and live full of compassion for all living beings.
+I’ll be scrupulous and kind, and live full of sympathy for all living beings.

 Imināpaṅgena arahataṁ anukaromi, uposatho ca me upavuttho bhavissatī’ti.